aeera/CogSci_Signal-detetion/README.md

 Wickens, T.D.
 (2002). *Elementary Signal Detection Theory*.
 Oxford University Press.

 For this homework the most relevant sections are 1.1-1.3 (p.
 3-15), 2.1-2.3 (p.
 17-26) and sections 3.1 (p.
 39-42) and 3.3 (45-48).
 Here, you will consolidate the basics of signal detection theory by running a little signal detection experiment on yourself and analyzing the data.
 To collect data follow the instructions in `signal_detection_data_collection.ipynb`.
-After you've collected your data start on the homework excercises in `signal_detection_homework.ipynb`.
+After you've collected your data start on the actual homework excercises in `signal_detection_homework.ipynb`.

 ## Installation